DaiseyCode/lmwrapper/README.md

 - [ ] Automatically splitting up batches when have >50,000 prompts (limit from OpenAI)
 - [ ] Automatically splitting up batch when exceeding 100MB prompts limit
-- [ ] Recovering / splitting up batches when hitting the user's token Batch Queue Limit
+- [ ] Recovering / splitting up batches when hitting your token Batch Queue Limit (see [docs on limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers))
 - [ ] Handling of failed prompts / batches
 - [ ] Fancy batching of HF
 - [ ] Concurrent batching when in ASAP mode